 Saviour God, hear our prayer for this church, churches in our Circuit and indeed the World Church.
 May the light of Jesus' love guide us through the darkness of this increasingly secular, materialist world and may we remain constant and true.
 Unite us in love and purpose and help us proclaim good news boldly to a world that needs good news so much.

 Abba, Father God, may the risen Lord inspire us in our discipleship.
 Keep our hearts warm and teach us to reveal the light of your love in all we do and say, in the name of Christ Jesus, to whom be honour, praise, glory and power now and forevermore.
 Amen.

 We shall sing a version of the 23rd Psalm, which was written and composed by Stuart Townend in 1996.
 This is how it happened in his own words: 'I never set out to write a new musical version of this psalm - it seems very brave, or very arrogant, to think you can improve on the existing hymn version, which has been loved and sung by millions of people for so long!
 I was actually working on a different song at the time, which after several hours' hard work was not going well...
-I happened to flick to this psalm in my Bible while taking a break, a simple melody popped into my head, and the whole thing was written in ten minutes.' (something I wish as a writer would happen more often to me!)
+I happened to flick to this psalm in my Bible while taking a break, a simple melody popped into my head, and the whole thing was written in ten minutes

+(something I wish as a writer would happen more often to me!).
+Hymn number 481.
+'The Lord's my Shepherd, I'll not want;'

-StF 481 - The Lord's my shepherd
+1. The Lord's my Shepherd, I'll not want;

-- The Lord's my shepherd, I'll not want; He makes me lie in pastures green, He leads me by the still, still waters, His goodness restores my soul. - Ch) And I will trust in you alone, And I will trust in you alone, For your endless mercy follows me, Your goodness will lead me home.

-Stuart Townend © 1996 Thankyou Music
+He makes me lie in pastures green,

+He leads me by the still, still waters,

+His goodness restores my soul.
+Chorus

+And I will trust in you alone,

+And I will trust in you alone,

+For your endless mercy follows me,

+Your goodness will lead me home.

-- He guides my ways in righteousness, And he anoints my head with oil; And my cup - it overflows with joy, I feast on his pure delights. - And though I walk the darkest path I will not fear the evil one,
+2. He guides my ways in righteousness,

+And he anoints my head with oil;

+And my cup - it overflows with joy,

+I feast on his pure delights.
+Chorus

+3. And though I walk the darkest path -I will not fear the evil one,

-For you are with me, and your rod and staff Are the comfort I need to know.
+For you are with me, and your rod and staff

-Reading: Psalm 133
+Are the comfort I need to know.
+Chorus

+© Stuart Townend (Born 1963)

-Behold, how good and pleasant it is To dwell together in unity.It is like the precious oil poured upon the head, running down upon the beard, Even on Aaron's beard, running down upon the collar of his clothing.It is like the dew of Hermon running down upon the hills of Zion.
-For there the LORD has promised his blessing: even life for evermore.
-Amen
+We shall say Psalm 133 responsively.
+It is number 833 in "Singing the Faith".
+Behold, how good and pleasant it is

+To dwell together in unity.

+2 It is like the precious oil poured upon the head, running down upon the beard,

-Reading: John 10:22-30
+3 Even on Aaron's beard, running down upon the collar of his clothing.

+4 It is like the dew of Hermon running down upon the hills of Zion.

+5 For there the LORD has promised his blessing: even life for evermore.
+Amen.

+Our Gospel reading is John chapter 10 verses 22 to 30